ceilfors/deciphurl/README.md

 > deciphurl enables a user to highlight a text, press win+c, and open the referred URL in the browser.

 deciphurl connects human with URL again.
 In a high bandwidth communication organization, often people are having a conversation by email, IM, or a dedicated chat room.
-Some of these programs doesn't allow hyperlinks, and some people just forgot to put them or find long URL annoying. deciphurl was developed to tackle this problem in mind.
+Some of these programs doesn't support hyperlink, and some people just forgot to put them or find long URL annoying. deciphurl was developed to tackle this problem.

 ## Getting started
 1. Requirement: JRE 1.5+, as of 1.1.1 only works for Windows.